Alcide-Zhao/alcide.zhao.github.io/_posts/2020-03-15-post-mysql.md

    ....
 );
 </pre>
-  1. `NOT NULL ` to enforces a column to NOT accept NULL values;
-  2. `NIQUE` constraint ensures that all values in a column are different.
-  3. `PRIMARY KEY` uniquely identifies each record in a table.
-  4. `FOREIGN KEY`  to link two tables together: `FOREIGN KEY (PersonID) REFERENCES Persons(PersonID)`
-  5. `CHECK` constraint is used to limit the value range that can be placed in a column: ` CHECK (Age>=18)`
-  6. `DEFAULT`to provide a default value for a column
-  7. `Auto-increment` allows a unique number to be generated automatically when a new record is inserted into a table.

 - `DROP` table statement: `drop table [tb_name]`
 - `INSERT INTO` table statement: `INSERT INTO Customers (CustomerName, City, Country)